Taxes on Selling a House in Pennsylvania

 Inheritance tax

-If you decide to sell the inherited home, the concept of a “stepped-up basis” is key.
+If you decide to sell the inherited home, the concept of a “stepped-up basis” comes into play.
 The stepped-up basis means the home’s cost basis for tax purposes is set at its fair market value on the date you inherited it, not what the original owner paid.
 This can significantly reduce capital gains tax if you sell the home soon after inheriting it.
 Capital gains tax is only applied to the portion of the profit above that stepped-up value.

 Other selling expenses you might encounter in Pennsylvania